-For purposes of this Section, personal interest shall include the financial interest of the spouse and minor children of the director, but shall not include any interest that a director may have in a proposed general policy of the Grantee solely by virtue of his business or profession.2 of that profession.
+For purposes of this Section, personal interest shall include the financial interest of the spouse and minor children of the director, but shall not include any interest that a director may have in a proposed general policy of the Grantee solely by virtue of his business or profession.2

-6. Disclosure and/or Use of Confidential Information: No director or employee shall, without proper legal authorization, disclose confidential information concerning the etc., is not prevented from voting on general policies that may have some impact, direct or indirect, on all members
+6. Disclosure and/or Use of Confidential Information: No director or employee shall, without proper legal authorization, disclose confidential information concerning the property, government or affairs of the Grantee or use such information to advance the financial or other private interest of the director, or employee or others.